samogot/betterdiscord-plugins/v2/1Lib Discord Internals/README.md

 ## Changelog

+### 1.6
+- Fix lib for React.js 16
+- Add option to request ReactComponents by filter and set names for them.
+- BREAKING CHANGE: Change interface of ReactComponents.getAll, to allow syncronous callback

 ### 1.5
 - Set `cacheOnly` option of `WebpackModules.find` as `true` by default, to prevent Chinese timestamp leaking on discord updates